 Nutrient-packed pumpkins are powerful sources of antioxidants, but preparing them can be daunting.
 Try these easier, enticing ways to prepare and eat pumpkins, as well as their nutrient-loaded seeds.
 Enhance your health by eating more of this awesome squash.

-We haven’t even talked about the nutritious pumpkin seeds, loaded with manganese, magnesium, phosphorus, copper, zinc and iron.
-The vitamin E in these seeds comes in several different forms to enhance its absorption by the body.
+We haven’t even talked about the nutritious seeds, loaded with manganese, magnesium, phosphorus, copper, zinc and iron.
+The vitamin E in these seeds comes in several different forms, enhancing its absorption by the body.
 The plant sterols in pumpkin seeds have also been linked to fighting certain cancers and the reduction of LDL, or bad cholesterol.
 Pumpkin seeds may even boost our mood with their rich tryptophan content, as tryptophan is important in the production of serotonin, known to enhance mood.

 Place the cleaned-out pumpkin halves back in the oven to finish roasting if mashed pumpkin is your goal.
 If you need cubed pieces of pumpkin, place the pumpkin halves on a cutting board, cut-side down, and peel the skin off using a y-shaped vegetable peeler.
 Slice into cubes, mix with oil and spices (optional) and roast near the heat element at 400 degrees until tender and browned on the edges.
 Throw your raw pumpkin seeds (sprinkled with a little oil and salt) in the oven as well, and cook until crispy and golden brown.